-What are the main problems of sanctuaries?
-Even the people who went into sanctuary business with the purest of intentions, sometimes end up with hearts bigger than their wallets or donation flow.
-This can often result in excessive population and substandard care.
-Sanctuaries, even if incorporated as non-profit, must be run like a business with donations secured and enough money set aside for a year worth of animal care in case donations dry up or a serious medical emergency occurs.
+Even the people who went into sanctuary business with the purest of intentions often end up with hearts bigger than their wallets or donations flow.

+This can often result in excessive population (hoarding) and substandard care.
+Sanctuaries, even if incorporated as non-profit, must be run like a business with donations secured and enough money set aside for at least a year's worth of animal care in case donations dry up or a serious medical emergency occurs.
 Anything else is irresponsible.
-Wise owners, whether pet owner, zoo, or sanctuary, should not take more animals than they can afford to feed and care for.
+Wise owners, whether pet owner, zoo or sanctuary, should not take more animals than they can afford to feed and care for.